ericoporto/ags-manual-wiki/DynamicSprite.md

 ```

 will load the file "CustomAvatar.bmp" and if successful draw the image
-near the middle of the screen.
+near the middle of the background.

 Once the image is finished with, Delete should be called on it.